ccarabine/Churchbarn-holiday-let/README.md

 * Corrective action: changed the width of the wrapper on media queries so the form did not overflow

 ---
-# Testing Check list <a name="testing-check-list"></a> [Contents](#home)
+# My testing Check list <a name="testing-check-list"></a> [Contents](#home)

+## I Checked all the following features to ensure they worked

 ## Main Structure -Header, navigation bar and footer featured on all four pages.
-*  Consistency/aesthetically pleasing - PASS
+&#x2611;    Consistency/aesthetically pleasing

 ## Header
-* At the top centre of the page.
-This section will let the user know the site they are visiting and the location. -PASS
+&#x2611;    At the top centre of the page.
+This section will let the user know the site they are visiting and the location.

 ## Navigation bar

-* The navbar section is fully responsive.
-It includes links to home page, the barn, the area, and contact page and is identical on each page to allow for easy navigation. -PASS
+&#x2611;    The navbar section is fully responsive.
+It includes links to home page, the barn, the area, and contact page and is identical on each page to allow for easy navigation.

-* All elements and interactive features are consistent, both in colouring and theming. - PASS
+&#x2611;    All elements and interactive features are consistent, both in colouring and theming.

-* Header and navbar text reduce on mobile devices to ensure it fits on the screen. - PASS
+&#x2611;    Header and navbar text reduce on mobile devices to ensure it fits on the screen.

-* Feedback – when the cursor hovers over a link, the link will highlight show a border-top line in an color-line (var). - PASS
+&#x2611;    Feedback – when the cursor hovers over a link, the link will highlight show a border-top line in an colour -background-secondary.

-* Visited and unvisited links will be the same text colour (var) to ensure consistency throughout. - PASS
+&#x2611;    Visited and unvisited links will be the same  colour-text (var) to ensure consistency throughout.

-* Clickable links will highlight in the active colour(var) -PASS
+&#x2611;    Clickable links will highlight in the colour-background secondary

-* Active page, the link colour will be in bold. -PASS
+&#x2611;    Active page, the link colour will be in bold.

 ## Footer
-* The footer is at the bottom of the page, consistent with industry standard. -PASS
+&#x2611;    The footer is at the bottom of the page, consistent with industry standard.

-* On desktops and tablets – the footer will be in three sections with social media links on the left, address in the centre and contact details on the right. -PASS
+&#x2611;    On desktops and tablets – the footer will be in three sections with social media links on the left, address in the centre and contact details on the right.

-* On mobile devices they will the social media links/address/contact details stack on top of each other.  -PASS
+&#x2611;    On mobile devices they will the social media links/address/contact details stack on top of each other.

-* Social media links will open in a separate page. - PASS
+&#x2611;    Social media links will open in a separate page.

-* The email address when clicked will open the email browser -PASS
+&#x2611;    The email address when clicked will open the email browser.

-* Feedback – When the cursor hovers over social media symbols, the symbols will highlight in the hover colour(var).
-PASS
+&#x2611;    Feedback – When the cursor hovers over social media symbols, the symbols will highlight in the hover colour -text-secondary.

-* Clickable social media links will highlight in the active colour(var) and increase in size -PASS
+&#x2611;    Clickable social media links will highlight in the colour -text-secondary and increase in size.

 ## Features unique to Home Page

-* Main page will have a large ‘hero’ image to invoke a positive emotional response. -PASS
+&#x2611;    Main page will have a large ‘hero’ image to invoke a positive emotional response.

-* The call to action (CTA) will be prominent to invoke users to book/enquire. - PASS
+&#x2611;    The call to action (CTA) will be prominent to invoke users to book/enquire.

 ## Features unique to ‘The Barn’ Page

-* Description of the property -PASS
+&#x2611;    Description of the property

-* ‘Hero’ Image -PASS
+&#x2611;    ‘Hero’ Image

-* Six Images and description of the property – kitchen area, living area, bedroom1, bedroom2, outdoors and a ‘short stroll away…’. -PASS
+&#x2611;    Six Images and description of the property – kitchen area, living area, bedroom1, bedroom2, outdoors and a ‘short stroll away…’.

 ## Features unique to ‘The Area’ Page

-* Overview/introduction to the area  -PASS
+&#x2611;    Overview/introduction to the area

-* Video, introducing South West Cornwall -user initiates controls such as sound/play and will be fully responsive on all devices (80% width and height) -PASS
+&#x2611;    Video, introducing South West Cornwall -user initiates controls such as sound/play and will be fully responsive on all devices (80% width and height)

-* Four headings (Attractions, Food, Beaches and Activities) with a ‘icon’ images and clickable links relating to the subject with CTA -PASS
+&#x2611;    Four headings (Attractions, Food, Beaches and Activities) with a ‘icon’ images and clickable links relating to the subject with CTA

 ## Features unique to 'Contact' Page

-* A contact form with 9 data field inputs, ‘first name’, ‘surname’, ‘email address’, ‘telephone number’,’ number of adults’, ‘number of children’, ‘arrival date’, ‘departure date’, ‘message’ and a submit button and reset button underneath.-PASS
+&#x2611;    A contact form with 9 data field inputs, ‘first name’, ‘surname’, ‘email address’, ‘telephone number’,’ number of adults’, ‘number of children’, ‘arrival date’, ‘departure date’, ‘message’ and a submit button and reset button underneath.

-* The contact form is responsive on mobile devices and reduces in height and width as well as the buttons.-PASS
+&#x2611;    The contact form is responsive on mobile devices and reduces in height and width as well as the buttons.

-* Feedback - When the cursor hovers over ‘submit’ /’reset’ the links will highlight  -PASS
+&#x2611;    Feedback - When the cursor hovers over ‘submit’ /’reset’ the links will highlight

-* When clicking on ‘submit’ /’reset’ links, they will highlight and repositions button down by 4px -PASS
+&#x2611;    When clicking on ‘submit’ /’reset’ links, they will highlight and repositions button down by 4px